Costa Rican Beef Picadillo for Casados and Gallos

 Instructions

 Add the ground beef to the pan and break it into pieces.
 Pour about one cup of tap water over the vegetables and beef, and cover.
-Cook until it boils and the meat has been cooked through.
+Cook until it boils and the meat is cooked through.
 While this is cooking, you can chop up the carrots.

 Once all of the carrots are chopped, throw them in the pan and add another cup of water to cover.
-At this point, I add the salt and bullion.
-The water should look a bit yellow, so keep adding bullion until it looks like this.
+At this point, I add the salt and bouillon.
+The water should look a bit yellow, so keep adding bouillon until it looks like this.
 Cover and bring back to a boil.

 While that is simmering, you will cut the green beans into tiny pieces, the same size as the carrots.
 Add them into the pan, and cover again with water.